Flag of the Brussels-Capital Region: First flag (1991–2015)

-The Brussels-Capital Region, created on 18 June 1989, adopted the plant as the symbol of the city on 5 March 1991.
+The Brussels-Capital Region, created on 18 June 1989, adopted the plant as the symbol and the flag by ordinance of 16 May 1991.
 The exact design was chosen through a public competition, with the design by Jacques Richez being chosen.
 The blue and yellow colours are those of the European Union, of which Brussels is the de facto capital city.

 Design

 The flag, as defined by law, had proportions of 2:3.
 The iris is yellow with a white border and the background is blue.